Plant nutrients in soil: Potassium

-The amount of potassium in a soil may be as much as 80,000 lb per acre-foot, of which only 150 lb is available for plant growth.
+The amount of potassium in a soil ranges between 3 and 100 tons per hectare in the upper 20 cm of the soil profile, of which only 2 per cent is available for plant growth.
 Common mineral sources of potassium are the mica biotite and potassium feldspar, KAlSi_{3}O_{8}.
 Rhizosphere bacteria, also called rhizobacteria, contribute through the production of organic acids to its solubilization.
-When solubilised, half will be held as exchangeable cations on clay while the other half is in the soil water solution.
+When solubilised, half will be held as exchangeable cations on clay minerals while the other half is in the soil water solution.
 Potassium fixation often occurs when soils dry and the potassium is bonded between layers of 2:1 expansive clay minerals such as illite, vermiculite or montmorillonite.
 Under certain conditions, dependent on the soil texture, intensity of drying, and initial amount of exchangeable potassium, the fixed percentage may be as much as 90 percent within ten minutes.
-Potassium may be leached from soils low in clay.
+Potassium is easily leached, and thus lost for plant growth, from soils low in clay, except if manuring or liming compensates for poor cation-exchange capacity of the mineral soil.

 Calcium

-Calcium is one percent by weight of soils and is generally available but may be low as it is soluble and can be leached.
+Calcium is generally available but may be low as it is soluble and can be leached.
 It is thus low in sandy and heavily leached soil or strongly acidic mineral soils, resulting in excessive concentration of free hydrogen ions in the soil solution, and therefore these soils require liming.
 Calcium is supplied to the plant in the form of exchangeable ions and moderately soluble minerals.
-There are four forms of calcium in the soil.
-Soil calcium can be in insoluble forms such as calcite or dolomite, in the soil solution in the form of a divalent cation or retained in exchangeable form at the surface of mineral particles.
-Another form is when calcium complexes with organic matter, forming covalent bonds between organic compounds which contribute to structural stability.
+There are four main forms of calcium in the soil, among many others.
+Soil calcium can be in insoluble forms such as calcite, dolomite, in the soil solution in the form of a divalent cation or retained in exchangeable form at the surface of mineral and organic particles.
+Another main form is when calcium complexes with organic matter, forming covalent bonds between organic compounds which contribute to structural stability.
 Calcium is more available on the soil colloids than is potassium because the common mineral calcite, CaCO_{3}, is more soluble than potassium-bearing minerals such as feldspar.

 Calcium uptake by roots is essential for plant nutrition, contrary to an old tenet that it was luxury consumption.
 Calcium is considered as an essential component of plant cell membranes, a counterion for inorganic and organic anions in the vacuole, and an intracellular messenger in the cytosol, playing a role in cellular learning and memory.